-Refer to CBSE Class 11 Biology Excretory Products and Their Elimination MCQs Set B provided below available for download in Pdf.
-The MCQ Questions for Class 11 Biology with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 19 Excretory Products and their Elimination Class 11 MCQ are an important part of exams for Class 11 Biology and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 11 Biology Excretory Products and Their Elimination MCQs Set B provided below.
+The MCQ Questions for Class 11 Chapter 16 Excretory Products and their Elimination Biology with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 11 Biology and also download more latest study material for all subjects

 Question: Which of the following causes an increase in sodium reabsorption in the distal convoluted tubule?